ECCC-MSC/open-data/faq/readme.md

 http://metpx.sourceforge.net/sr_subscribe.1.html
 http://metpx.sourceforge.net/Install.html

-## Could I be aware of any change in the bulletins or model format/content?
+## Could I be aware of any change in the bulletins or model format and or content?

 For Canadian stations bulletins, any change in the heading and station name is announced by what we call a GENOT (GEneral NOTification) message.
 We have a mailing list to distribute the GENOT for the station and the header change.
 If you are interested in this e-mail notificaiton, please send us your e-mail and we will add it to this mailing list.